 Strategy #1: Create a Safe Place for Children and Teens to Talk

-Remote learning created a new avenue for potential anxiety.
-For example, teenagers who weren't with their peers last year may feel self-conscious.
-Conversely, introverted students who thrived in a remote setting may be worried about returning to the classroom.
+Conversely, introverted students who thrived in a remote setting during the pandemic lost their confidence and socializing might have seemed more intimidating.
 On the other hand, being at home was a haven for some students from stressors such as social anxiety, bullying, or navigating learning disorders.
+Every situation affects kids differently.

 Teens don't always want to talk about their concerns, but it's essential to let them know you are available when they feel like sharing.
 If they don't feel comfortable talking with you, suggest reaching out to a relative, teacher, or another respected adult.

-Kids of all ages are resilient, but they may need help processing their emotions.
+Kids of all ages are naturally resilient, but they often need help processing their emotions, especially with big changes.
 Watch for signs such as isolation, irritability, low mood, difficulty sleeping, lack of motivation, disinterest in usual activities, complaints of physical ailments, changes in eating patterns, or concerns about their safety.

 The most important thing you can do as a parent is to model confidence and calm behavior.
 When children are anxious, they will respond better if you stay calm, show empathy, and guide them to regulate their emotions.
 Often when kids are upset, they will ask more questions—even unnecessary questions; this is a good indication you may need to slow down and check in.